kubetrail/qq/README.md

 The intended use is to establish a shared key for sending and receiving short messages, hence the name `qq`, short for quick question!

+## disclaimer
+> The use of this tool does not guarantee security or suitability for
+> any particular use.
+Please review the code and use at your own risk.

 ## installation
+This step assumes you have [Go compiler toolchain](https://go.dev/dl/) installed on your system.

 Download the code and cd to the folder, then run
 ```bash
 go install